Are Solar Panels Worth It?

 Most people cannot afford an outright purchase of their solar system, so another option is the solar loan, many of which come with a zero down-payment option.

 “Homeowners are looking for an easy, affordable and flexible alternative to solar leasing,” explains Stephanie Bonini, Senior Regional Sales Manager at Sungage Financial.While you will have to pay interest on the loan, the interest rate is fixed for the duration of the loan and there is no escalation rate.
-Moreover, a solar loan can enable you to claim the ITC, while minimizing the initial investment required.
+Moreover, a solar loan can enable you to claim the federal income tax credit (ITC), while minimizing the initial investment required.

 It’s important to understand, however, that the ITC is a deferred payment that comes to you after filing your taxes.
 In order to make the solar loan option even more affordable, some loan providers such as Sungage Financial offer a 0% APR tax credit loan to cover the ITC amount until the payment is received (generally with a loan term of 12 months).